 No homeowner wants to hear the words “You need to replace your furnace or AC” come from their service technician’s mouth.
-Here at Quality Plumbing and Heating we don’t condone some practices or procedures our competitors employ, including high pressure sales tactics.
+Here at Quality Plumbing & Heating Inc. we don’t condone some practices or procedures our competitors employ, including high pressure sales tactics.
 By being pushed into making a decision immediately you aren’t allowed the opportunity to consider the following criteria which will help you make an educated decision without added anxiety or stress.

 Rarely can something not be fixed.
 It’s generally just a matter of whether or not the cost of the repair is of greater value than the equipment that’s being repaired.
 Below I will go into a brief analysis of what to consider when determining whether to repair or replace your HVAC equipment.